yagpdb-cc/yagpdb-cc/birthday/README.md

 ## Features
 * Send a configurable message in the chat on birthdays
 * Kick or ban users younger than 13 years
-* Allow users to set their birthday date
+* Allow users to set their birthday
-* Allow staff to edit/remove birthday dates
+* Allow staff to edit/remove birthdays

 ## Installing
 As usual, there are leading comments in each file describing where to put the script and which trigger to use.